-What happens when morality fails to work properly?
-For example, can our moral intuitions sometimes impair our ability to function normally in social contexts?
-Are some of our moral intuitions about ourselves and others susceptible to features that aren’t really relevant, like the physical attractiveness of our social partners?
-Why do some people but not others feel so convicted about moral issues that they believe the need for violence outweighs societal prohibitions on causing physical harm?
+What happens when morality fails to work properly, though?
+For example, can our moral intuitions sometimes impair our social functioning?
+Are some of our moral intuitions about ourselves and others susceptible to features that aren’t relevant (or shouldn’t be, at least), like the attractiveness of our social partners?
+Why do some people but not others feel so convicted about moral issues that they believe the need for violence outweighs social rules against physically harming others?
 Can individuals unlearn this belief and, if so, how?
 With these questions in mind, I am currently working on projects examining:

 - The neuroscience of moral cognition (e.g., beliefs), emotion (e.g., guilt), and motivation (e.g., underpinning altruism), and how these facets of morality are shaped by learning.